wtremmel/networking-basics-lab/wireshark-lab/doc/00-setup.md

 Start typing in a filter:

 - Try "ip".
-See that you get suggestions on how to complet
+See that you get suggestions on how to complete
 - Now try "arp"

 See that the filter toolbar changes color once a filter is syntactically correct?

 On the very right is a small down-arrow.
 Click it.
 The filter toolbar remembers past filters.

 See the small "x" on the right?
 Click it.
 It clears the filter.
+Now click on it.